-In our opinion, because of the significance of the matter discussed in the Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles paragraph, the financial statements referred to above do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the Authority as of June 30, 2018, or changes in financial position thereof for the year then ended.
+In our opinion, because of the significance of the matter discussed in the "Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles" paragraph, the financial statements referred to above do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of each fund of the Authority as of June 30, 2019, or changes in net position thereof for the year then ended.

-Opinion on Regulatory Basis of Accounting
+Unmodified Opinion on Regulatory Basis of Accounting

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of June 30, 2018, and the changes in financial position for the year then ended in accordance with the financial reporting provisions of the Authority's Bond Indenture as described in Note 1.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the combined assets, liabilities and equity of the Authority as of June 30, 2019, and the combined statement of revenues, expenditures and changes in fund balance for the year then ended, in accordance with the reporting provisions of the Authority's Bond Indenture as described in Note 1.